Persona5-Joker/Med-Reminder/README.md

 Ongoing development of a medication reminder program.
 Progress made so far:
   - Program accepts input of medication, and the amount of doses.
-  - outputs a reminder that of how many doses left to take through out the day.
+  - outputs a reminder of how many doses are left to take throughout the day.